 General Anesthesia is necessary for patients undergoing complex procedures performed in hospitals or surgical centers.
 General anesthesia puts patients into a deep sleep while our oral surgeons perform corrective jaw surgery, facial reconstructive surgery, and other more involved operations.

-Anesthesia Options in Monterey, CA, and Salinas, CA
+Anesthesia Options in Monterey, Salinas, and Santa Cruz, CA

-When you visit MOSA Oral Maxillofacial & Dental Implant Surgery, Drs.
-Lewis and Lloyd will review all your anesthesia options.
+When you visit MOSA Oral Maxillofacial & Dental Implant Surgery, we will review all your anesthesia options during your first visit.
 Your comfort is incredibly important to us, and we will take your preferences into account when designing your treatment plan.
-We encourage you to contact one of our offices in Monterey or Salinas if you have any additional questions about your options for anesthesia.
+Contact us in Monterey, Salinas, or Santa Cruz, CA, to learn more about anesthesia options or to schedule an appointment.